dianeMADS/portfolio/README.md

 # A. Dashboards
 The context for this set of dashboards is a service provider network with millions of users and a mix of all types of internet traffic.
 The network has hundreds of links with varied capacities, from multiple 10Gs for smaller hubsites to tens of 100Gs for backbone links.
 Link costs are also varied as some are on the service provider's own fiber infrastructure while others are leases from other providers.

 One visualization is to give leadership a high-level view of the network topology and bandwidth utilization.
-Giving network state at given times, especially under critical conditions, facilitates discussions on growth requirements and network expansions.
+Giving network state at specific times, especially under critical conditions, facilitates discussions on growth requirements and network expansions.
-The other dashboards comprise congestion and failover tables, historical trends, and resource availability reports, equipping network engineers with tools assisting in decision-making for network resource planning.
+Other dashboards comprise congestion and failover tables, historical trends, and resource availability reports, equipping network engineers with tools assisting in decision-making for network resource planning.
 ###### Main Tools: SQL, AWS (Athena & S3), Alteryx, SnowFlake, Tableau

 [Please follow the link to dashboards](https://dianemads.github.io/dashboards/)